 Breastfeeding: Positioning and latching

-Positioning and latching advice for mothers and their feeding babies.
+Positioning and latching advice for breastfeeding success.

 According to the American Academy of Pediatrics, the most common reason that was reported for stopping breastfeeding during the first month was “baby had trouble sucking and latching on.”
 This is the reason it is so important to have a good latch from the very beginning.
 Some nipple tenderness in the first few weeks of breastfeeding is common as you and your baby learn to breastfeed.
 Your nipples are a sensitive part of your body and may need time to adjust.
 Many people say they feel a pulling or tugging when their babies latch on to their breasts.
 Some say this is painful, but it should only last a few minutes.
 Pain that lasts longer than a few minutes or continues through the feeding may signal bigger problems.
 This type of pain and soreness requires a change.
 Nipple pain is one of the first signs of positioning and latching problems.
 Ask for help as soon as possible if your nipples become and stay sore.
 Having your breastfeeding support person observe a feeding is the best way to identify what’s wrong and what you need to change.